nexpando-com/strong-pubsub-kafka/README.md

 # strong-pubsub-kafka

-Pubsub adapter for Kafka broker
+Pubsub adapter for Kafka broker. `strong-pubsub-kafka` provides a convenient method to create a `kafka` client in `nodejs`.
+It supports publishing and subscribing to topics.

 # Installation